Amazon Web Services

 Add an AWS Storage Connection

-A storage connection enables you to transfer data to the AWS bucket you own.
-Before you create a storage connection, you must set up the provider, including credentials.
+A storage connection enables you to transfer data to your Amazon S3 bucket.
+Before you create a storage connection, set up the provider and include credentials.
+If you don't already have an Amazon S3 bucket, then create an Amazon S3 bucket.

 - On the Storage page, select Add Storage.

-- Select the region associated with the bucket in the Region list.
+- Select the region that is associated with the bucket.

-If you do not see the region you need, contact Element Technical Support.
+If you do not see the region that you need, then contact Element Technical Support.

-- If you enable the setting, the storage connection becomes available on instruments associated with your organization.
+setting.- If you enable this setting, then the storage connection is available on instruments at run setup time.

-- If you disable the setting, the storage connection is unavailable on instruments.
+- If you disable this setting, then the storage connection is unavailable on instruments.
 You can only use the storage connection for ElemBio Cloud activities, such as verified flows.

 - Select Save.